playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 ---
 {
   title: "Introduction to Components",
   description: "Components are the core building block in which all applications written with React, Angular, and Vue are built.
 Let's explore what they are and how to build them.",
-    published: '2023-01-01T22:12:03.284Z',
+  published: "2023-01-01T22:12:03.284Z",
-    authors: ['crutchcorn'],
+  authors: ["crutchcorn"],
-    tags: ['webdev'],
+  tags: ["webdev"],
   attached: [],
   order: 2,
-    collection: "The Framework Field Guide - Fundamentals" }
+  collection: "The Framework Field Guide - Fundamentals", }
 ---